Charlie's Angels (2011 TV series): Development

 A remake of the original series had been announced since late 2009, when screenwriter Josh Friedman was hired to write a pilot script.
 Friedman's script was ultimately rejected, and ABC hired Smallville creators Alfred Gough and Miles Millar to pen a new version.
 In an interview, Alfred Gough expressed his desire to avoid doing anything "campy or retro."
 He later stated, "The characters are real and emotionally grounded, but they still like to have fun, wear great clothes, solve crime, and kick some serious ass...we hope to surprise people and bring a whole new generation to Charlie's Angels."
+Instead, the series was later changed into a reboot.

 Robert Wagner was set to star as Charlie, but due to scheduling conflicts, had to exit the project.
 After an exhaustive search, Victor Garber was finally cast as the new voice of Charlie.

 Veteran television director Marcos Siega directed the pilot.
 Filming began in Miami on March 8, 2011.
 On May 13, 2011, ABC picked the project up to series.
 ABC later announced that the show would air Thursdays at 8:00 pm Eastern/7:00 pm Central, starting at the beginning of the 2011–12 United States network television season.